Moroccan Spices: The Soul of Moroccan Cuisine

 How It's Used

-Saffron is used sparingly in Moroccan cuisine, but when it is, it’s often reserved for special occasions.
-Dishes like **paella-style Moroccan rice** or luxurious **seafood tagines** feature saffron prominently.
-It’s also used in desserts and herbal teas to add a floral sweetness.
+Saffron is used sparingly and reserved for special occasions.
+It's commonly found in dishes like paella-style Moroccan rice or seafood tagines.
+It also graces desserts and herbal teas, adding a subtle floral sweetness.

 Health Benefits

-Saffron is known for its mood-enhancing properties and is often used in traditional medicine to alleviate depression.
-It’s also packed with antioxidants and is believed to improve eye health and memory.
+Saffron has mood-enhancing properties and is commonly used in traditional medicine to combat depression.
+It’s rich in antioxidants and may support eye health and improve memory.

 4. Cinnamon (Qerfa)